zX3no/Omnia/README.md

   V has no official guide.

-V is quite a new language and has some rough edges
+V is quite a new language and has some rough edges.

 - Documentation is lacking
 - Language server is in alpha
 - Lack of resources/learning material
+- Still under heavy development

 Despite this I really like writing code with V.
 The code is simple, the compiler is fast and has great messages.